-4.2.2 CASE 2: re-phasing from leader-follower to leader-follower
+CASE 2: re-phasing from leader-follower to leader-follower

 Figure 7 shows the results of a nonlinear STK simulation using the Lyapunov controllers to track a pure re-phasing guidance with final desired location at the origin of the LVLH frame (Figure 3).
-The simulation is stopped when the guidance reaches its end.
+The simulation is stopped when the guidance reaches its final time.
 As in CASE 1, the bottom image shows that the adaptation allows for better accuracy in tracking the guidance.